 - I want to retire on time.
 How much should I save every year?

 - What types of retirement accounts would make the most sense for me from a tax perspective?

-- What percentage of my income should I be saving in my employer's retirement plan?
+- What percentage of my income should I be contributing to my employer's retirement plan?

 - Should I convert my traditional IRA to a Roth IRA?